Headers, sidebars, blog posts, footers…? While we try really hard to speak in plain English, we know web designers can use a lot of lingo.

 Slider

-A lot of clients ask me a about a “slideshow” or “image rotator” or “swipe” on the home page.
+A lot of clients refer to a “slideshow” or “image rotator” or “swipe” on the home page.
 I am more likely to call this a “slider.”

 A slider on a website is a changing content area with different “slides” of visuals or information.
 The slides may include a large image and they may also include text and buttons overlaid on top.